ian-adjangba/Governance_Role_Clustering_Portfolio.ipynb/README.md

 This project applies unsupervised learning to cybersecurity job-role data to build a **Governance Role Assigning Clustering Framework**.
 The notebook uses text preprocessing, TF-IDF vectorization, K-means clustering, silhouette score analysis, and hierarchical clustering visualization to identify natural role groupings across cybersecurity and technology governance work.

-The goal is to translate raw job-role text into interpretable governance domains such as:
+The purpose of the project is to translate raw cybersecurity job-role text into interpretable governance domains such as:

 - IT audit and assurance
 - Governance, risk, and compliance